Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

-The 10 000 labels from the main subset were scored between 0 and 5 using the labelling scheme described in Section \ref{Methodology} and illustrated in Figure \ref{fig: examples of labels}.
+The 10 000 labels from the main subset were scored between 0 and 5 using the labelling scheme described in Section \ref{Methodology} and illustrated in Fig. \ref{fig: examples of labels}.
 The majority of the sources (4861) received a score of 0, indicating that most were artefacts or masked sources.
-The next largest group (2408) that received a score of 1 were the common galaxy types.
-Followed by 1648 sources given a score of 5, indicating a large number of interesting anomalies.
-The other labels were distributed among the scores of 2 (519), 3 (288) and 4 (276), which represent galaxies with slightly disturbed morphology.
+The next largest group (2408) that received a score of 1 were the common galaxy types, followed by 1648 sources given a score of 5, indicating a large number of interesting anomalies.
+The other labels were distributed among the scores of 2 (519), 3 (288), and 4 (276), which represent galaxies with slightly disturbed morphology.

-The 1648 anomalies were analysed and 18 unclassified sources (Figure \ref{fig: Anomalies unusual}), 8 gravitational lens candidates (Figure \ref{fig: Anomalies lenses}) and 1609 galaxy merger candidates (Figure \ref{fig: Anomalies mergers}) were detected.
+The 1648 anomalies were analysed and 18 unclassified sources (Fig. \ref{fig: Anomalies unusual}), eight gravitational lens candidates (Fig. \ref{fig: Anomalies lenses}) and 1609 galaxy merger candidates (Fig. \ref{fig: Anomalies mergers}) were detected.
 Out of the 1648 sources labelled to be anomalies, further investigations determined that 13 of these sources were either artefacts, other uninteresting sources mislabelled as lens candidates or sources that form part of another detected source and which could be considered to be a duplicate detection.
-In an attempt to identify these anomalies, they were cross-matched with the Simbad database \citep{Wenger_2000} with different cross-matching distances and using all of the available datasets on Simbad.
-A total of 1209 matches at 30 arcseconds and 792 matches at 10 arcseconds were obtained, generally corresponding to already labelled galaxies.
-However, there was no definitive dataset to match against that could confirm the nature of the anomalies detected and a manual follow-up would be necessary to confirm their nature, as even a 10 arcseconds difference can lead to potential mismatches.
+In an attempt to identify these anomalies, they were cross-matched with the Simbad data base (Wenger et al. \citeyear{Wenger_2000}) with different cross-matching distances and using all of the available data sets on Simbad.
+A total of 1209 matches at 30 arcsec and 792 matches at 10 arcsec were obtained, generally corresponding to already labelled galaxies.
+However, there was no definitive data set to match against that could confirm the nature of the anomalies detected and a manual follow-up would be necessary to confirm their nature, as even a 10 arcsec difference can lead to potential mismatches.

-\subsubsection{Sources with Highly Unusual Morphology}
+\subsubsection{Sources with highly unusual morphology}

-We searched for matches in Simbad \citep{Wenger_2000} for the 18 unidentified sources.
-Table \ref{tab: Follow-up investigations} summarises the source locations and any known identifiers with a link to the Simbad entry.
-Almost half of the sources have no matches or identifications in any other datasets.
-The sources themselves can be seen in Figure \ref{fig: Anomalies unusual} along with their labels.
+We searched for matches in Simbad (Wenger et al. \citeyear{Wenger_2000}) for the 18 unidentified sources.
+Table \ref{tab: Follow-up investigations} summaries the source locations and any known identifiers with a link to the Simbad entry.
+Almost half of the sources have no matches or identifications in any other data sets.
+The sources can be seen in Fig. \ref{fig: Anomalies unusual} along with their labels.